Islandora/documentation/README.md

 ## Development

 If you would like to contribute to this module, please check out our helpful [Documentation for Developers](https://github.com/Islandora/islandora/wiki#wiki-documentation-for-developers) info, as well as our [Developers](http://islandora.ca/developers) section on the Islandora.ca site.
+The tests for this module will not run through Drupal’s UI.
+They will work using Drush, which works around Drupal’s batch API.

 ## License